TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

     ```
 1. The host's kernel sends out the packet to the CoreDNS pod's host.
 1. The CoreDNS pod's host receives the packet and forwards it to the CoreDNS pod's network namespace via `veth`.
-1. The CoreDNS pod processes the packet and sends back a response containing the service's ClusterIP.
+1. The CoreDNS pod processes the packet and sends back a response containing the service ClusterIP.
-1. The pod receives the service's ClusterIP and then goes through the same process as before to send the request to the service.
+1. The pod receives the service ClusterIP and then goes through the same process as before to send a request to the service.

 ##### Istio service mesh networking